AC4G/strest/README.md

 strest --help
 ```

+## Contributions

+If you are interested in contributing to the project, we welcome your input and collaboration.
+To ensure a smooth and effective contribution process, please follow these guidelines:

+1. Fork the project repository and create a dedicated branch for your work.

+2. Implement your changes, enhancements, or fixes in the branch, making sure to follow the coding standards and best practices outlined in the project.

+3. Submit a pull request with your changes.
+Our team will thoroughly review your contributions, provide feedback, and collaborate with you to incorporate your work into the project.

+We greatly appreciate your interest in contributing to Strest.
+Your contributions help improve the tool for everyone who uses it.
+Thank you for considering joining our community of contributors.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.